-John P. Brown is a senior partner in our Litigation Group in Toronto and a member of the National Class Action Group.
+Prior to taking on the new role of Legal and Strategic Advisor, Indigenous Initiatives in January 2020, John was a senior partner in our Litigation Group in Toronto and a member of the National Class Action Group.
 As senior counsel, he has extensive experience representing major corporations and institutions, both international and domestic, in class actions.
-His practice also includes general commercial litigation and arbitration.
+His practice included general commercial litigation and arbitration.

-John is counsel for a national financial institution and is acting for it in class actions across Canada involving allegations that illegal interest rates are being charged for short-term consumer loans.
+John was counsel for a national financial institution and acted for it in class actions across Canada involving allegations that illegal interest rates were being charged for short-term consumer loans.

-John is Canadian counsel for a major international aircraft manufacturer and has acted for it in a number of product liability class actions.
-He has defended aviation accident cases involving a wide variety of aircraft types and sizes for many years.
+John was Canadian counsel for a major international aircraft manufacturer and acted for it in a number of product liability class actions.
+He defended aviation accident cases involving a wide variety of aircraft types and sizes for many years.

 - "Cross-border Actions for Collective Redress – Some Lessons from Canada", in Eva Lein et al, eds., Collective Redress in Europe – Why and How?
 (London: British Institute of International and Comparative Law, 2015) 203 (with Brandon Kain) (Reproduced by permission of the British Institute of International and Comparative Law) which is a comprehensive review of collective redress regimes and issues in Europe.